SaronTetra/iot-ec/README.md

 `front` contains webapp made in Vue with Vuetify

-`api` directory holds mock server made in Express, only for testing
+`api` holds mock server made in Express, only for testing

 All devices are shown in a list, clicking on a row will open a window with device details.
 Refreshing state can be done by clickin on a refresh button in top left.